The author shares tips on how to lead a healthy lifestyle and likes to help her readers manage certain health conditions.

 Your liver swings into overload if it gets bombarded, and liver cells themselves begin to die off, adding to the toxic load.

-Your whole body benefits with daily rebounding exercise!
+Your whole body benefits from daily rebounding exercise!

 Health Benefits of Exercising on a Rebounder